How do you know what your customers experience when they work with you?

 When beginning the interview, starting off with simple questions that break the ice can get the respondent to open up quicker.
 The greatest questions are the ones that drive their emotional insights.
 Asking open-ended questions is key to get the customer to elaborate more on their personal experience.
 Ask about what they felt during different steps throughout the process.

 One of the most important things to remember while interviewing is to never lead a question to suggest a particular answer.
 For example:

-Don’t ask: "How frustrating was it for you while you were waiting?"
+Don’t ask: "How frustrating was it for you while you were waiting?

 If the customer answered with one word, like "frustrating", get them to elaborate.
 For example, you can get interviewees to elaborate by asking:

-"What makes you feel that way?"
+"What caused you to feel that way?"

 "Could you help me understand that better?"

 Asking for more details is important.
 The more information you get on why and how they felt helps get a fuller understanding of the customer’s experience.